kenny-io/documentation/v3/node/bill_payments/overview.md

 # Overview

-With Rave, merchants can resell payment services such as airtime in Nigeria, Ghana and the US.
+With Flutterwave, merchants can resell payment services such as airtime in countries like Nigeria, Ghana and USA.
 They can also resell cable television (DStv) in Nigeria and Ghana.
-For every successful airtime sale, a merchant makes a 3% commission and a commission of NGN 30 for every other successful bill transaction.
+For every successful airtime sale, a merchant makes a 3% commission from the transaction.
+They also make a commission of NGN 30 for every other successful bill transaction.
 To use our bill payment APIs you would need to follow the steps outlined below:

-1. Create a [free Rave account](https://rave.flutterwave.com) to get access to our API's.
+1. Create a [free Flutterwave account](https://dashboard.flutterwave.com/signup) to get access to our API's.
 You can switch your account between `test` and `live` modes (for use in development and in production) respectively.
 2. Navigate to the `Transfers` page on your dashboard and top up your balance using the Top up balance option.
 3. Ensure your available balance is funded before making use of the APIs.